 2. Inclusion and Involvement.

-- Incorporate co-management and profit-sharing in all business proposals and interaction when establishing rapport and relationships between the business/consultant and an Indigenous community.
-This is a great way to honor their exchange of resources, expertise, and time to encourage employment opportunities and financial growth within their community.
+- Incorporate co-management and profit-sharing in all business proposals and interactions when establishing rapport and relationships between the business/consultant and an Indigenous community.
+This is a great way to honour their exchange of resources, expertise, and time to encourage employment opportunities and financial growth within their community.
 In the vein of reclamation and remediation, it is a step in the right direction to empower and build trust for current and future business relations.

-- If you are invited to attend a ceremony or fishing trip, for instance, Gary advises for you to actively participate in their community.
+- If you are invited to attend a ceremony or fishing trip, for instance, Gary advises you to actively participate in their community.
 Show your interest and support for any invited events or upcoming cultural activities.

 - Do your homework and research before you interact with a consultant or their community.
 Decide what is the appropriate cultural protocol while engaging in serious or important cultural events.
 For some significant ceremonies, offering a gift or traditionally-prepared tobacco to Elders is standard practice.
 In other circumstances, it is unnecessary for you to offer tobacco to an elder in Inuit communities, according to the Centre for Indigenous Initiatives.

 Before, during, and after each interaction with an Indigenous person or community, Gary asks us to evaluate ourselves and observe any concepts of Indigenous persons that may limit our working relationship.
 Here are a couple of questions that he posed in the webinar: Are you comfortable working with Indigenous people?